Etc3tera/RustFSExample/README.md

 07 00 00 00 00 00 00 00 46 6F 72 20 46 75 6E
 ```

-the part `46 6F 72 20 46 75 6E` in each bytes represent ASCII number of String 'For Fun'. and the front 8 bytes, is represent the length of this String. you may ask why use 8 bytes to store, it might be Rust (or bincode) use `u64` data format to store the lenght of string.
-(00 00 00 00 00 00 00 07 = 7 in decimal)
+the part `46 6F 72 20 46 75 6E` in each bytes represent ASCII number of String 'For Fun'. and the front 8 bytes, is represent the length of this String.
+Someone may ask why use 8 bytes to store, it might be Rust (or bincode) use `u64` data format to store the lenght of string.
+(00 00 00 00 00 00 00 07 is 7 in decimal format)

-Another thing, you might be interest is why it's in reversed order.
-The reason is bincode respect to computer's `Memory Layout`, it's use the same way that `u64` store in RAM.
+Another interesting, why it's in reversed order!!
+The reason is bincode respect to machine's `Memory Layout`, it's use the same way that `u64` store in RAM.

-Ok, let's see with next 8 bytes.
+Ok, let's see for next 8 bytes.
 It's `u64` again.
 By using method above, we got

 03 00 00 00 00 00 00 00 ---> 3 (decimal)

 This is the size of `Party.members` vector, `bincode` store the size of vector before the real vector's content.

-Now, we have familiar to Binary File, so let's see more quickly.
-First item in vector is struct with data:
+Now, we have familiar to Binary File, so let's take more quickly.
+The first item in vector is struct with data:

 ```rust
 Player {